How to get a WeChat Business Account from outside of China

 - Personal accounts are global, there is nothing blocking you from visibility in China.

-- If you do business with anyone Chinese (including in Australia), you have an extra way to communicate that’s fast, easy and second nature to Chinese users.
+- If you do business with anyone Chinese (including in local residents, outside of China), you have an extra way to communicate that’s fast, easy and second nature to Chinese users.
 You can promote that you are open and easy to communicate with, easy to do business with and across Chinese culture and technology by sharing your WeChat details and willingness to embrace the Chinese way of communicating and doing business.

 - You get a unique QR code you can share with prospects to help instantly connect and be able to message them directly.